lupyuen/lupyuen.github.io/src/ci2.md

 TODO: Install Docker

-This is how we...
+Suppose we wish to...

-1. Check out the `master` branches of `nuttx` and `nuttx-apps` repos
+1. Check out the `master` branch of `nuttx` repo

+1. Do the same for `nuttx-apps` repo

-1. Run the CI Job `arm-01`
+1. Build the Targets for `arm-01`

+    (With the NuttX Docker Image)

 1. Wait for `arm-01` to complete

     (About 1.5 hours)

-[run-job.sh](https://github.com/lupyuen/nuttx-release/blob/main/run-job.sh) will run a single CI Job, by calling the NuttX Docker Image, which is called by...
+This is how we do it: [run-job.sh](https://github.com/lupyuen/nuttx-release/blob/main/run-job.sh)

 ```bash
 ## Run a NuttX CI Job with Docker